trevortomesh/curriculum-vitae/README.md

 -   Appended to N-body simulation a routine to provide random gravitational wave recoils to pairs of merging black holes.

-Interim Research Assistant - 2010 {#interim-research-assistant---2010 .unnumbered}
+Interim Research Assistant - 2010
 ---------------------------------

 University of Worcester, Computing Department, Worcester, England